 4. Can I Replace a Cylindrical Lock with a Mortise Handle?

-Replacing a cylindrical lock with a mortise handle is definitely possible, but it requires careful attention to detail.
+Replacing a cylindrical lock with a mortise handle is possible, but it requires careful attention to detail.
 The door needs to be modified to create a specific mortise pocket that fits the lock and handle system.
 This is a job that typically requires precision, so it’s a good idea to hire a professional who has experience with such installations.
 Proper installation ensures that the mortise lock functions correctly, providing the security and durability you need without any issues.
 A skilled professional will make sure everything aligns perfectly, giving you peace of mind with your new hardware.

-Discover The Right Mortise Door Handles for Your Project
+Contact Camax to Discover The Right Mortise Door Handles for Your Project

 Need help?
 Contact Camax for a quote!